javacc/javacc-8/docs/documentation/grammar.md

 regexpr_spec ::= regular_expression [ java_block ] [ ":" java_identifier ]
 ```

-The regular expression specification begins the actual description of the lexical entities that are part of this [regular expression production](#regular-expr-production).
+The regular expression specification begins the actual description of the lexical entities that are part of this [regular expression production](#regular_expr_production).
 Each regular expression production may contain any number of regular expression specifications.

 Each regular expression specification contains a regular expression followed by a Java block (the lexical action) which is optional.
 This is then followed by an identifier of a lexical state (which is also optional).
 Whenever this regular expression is matched, the lexical action (if any) gets executed, followed by any common token actions.
-Then the action depending on the [regular expression production kind](#regexpr-kind) is taken.
+Then the action depending on the [regular expression production kind](#regexpr_kind) is taken.
 Finally, if a lexical state is specified, the token manager moves to that lexical state for further processing (the token manager starts initially in the state `DEFAULT`).

 <br>

-### <a name="expansion-choices"></a>expansion_choices
+### expansion_choices

 ---